University of Arkansas at Little Rock

 An informal complaint does not result in disciplinary action.
 Informal complaints may be discussed with the human resource officer or the dean of students.
 If the goal is merely to seek advice, the university official will attempt to assist with the resolution of the problem but will refrain from drawing a conclusion as to whether discrimination has occurred.
 The hearing official may talk to the “other” person in an effort to resolve the problem.
 A written record of the complaint will be made and will be filed with the human resource officer.
 The supervisors of the individual filing the complaint and the person against whom the complaint is filed will be notified.
 The subject of the complaint will be given the opportunity to enter a response into the file.
 If the issue is resolved, no further action will be taken and all parties previously informed will be notified of the outcome.

 Unresolved formal complaints might require the greater involvement of supervisors or the human resource officer.
 The fundamental goal of the informal complaint procedure is to involve the fewest number of people needed to resolve an issue at the lowest level.

 III.
 FORMAL COMPLAINT PROCEDURES

-Formal complaints of discrimination or denial of equal opportunity should be submitted to the human relations officer within 30 days of the alleged act.
+Formal complaints of discrimination or denial of equal opportunity should be submitted to the human resource officer within 30 days of the alleged act.
 Complaints involving students are submitted to the dean of students.
-The human relations officer may be requested by the chancellor, provost, vice chancellor, or deans to conduct an investigation without formal charges being brought.
+The human resource officer may be requested by the chancellor, provost, vice chancellor, or deans to conduct an investigation without formal charges being brought.